wp-plugins/gwolle-gb/readme.txt

 * DMSGuestbook.
 * WordPress comments from a page.
-* Gwolle-GB itself, with Export supported as well ofcourse.
+* Gwolle-GB itself, with Export supported as well.

 Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.